ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "The best cure for the body is a quiet mind."
+  "Love is the attempt to form a friendship inspired by beauty."
-<br>— Napoleon
+<br>— Cicero
 </blockquote>
 </h3>